rddl-network/0x21e8/README.md

 ## Roadmap

 1.  wallet with mnemonic phrase (initially host based)
+    1.  inlcude hw wallet
+    2.  lua code
+    3.  c-lib to do so
 2.  deriving issuer wallet from mnemonic phrase for
     1.  liquid
     2.  planetmint